Gram stain: Gram-positive bacteria

 Gram-positive bacteria generally have a single membrane (monoderm) surrounded by a thick peptidoglycan.

 This rule is followed by two phyla: Bacillota (except for the classes Mollicutes and Negativicutes) and the Actinomycetota.
 In contrast, members of the Chloroflexota (green non-sulfur bacteria) are monoderms but possess a thin or absent (class Dehalococcoidetes) peptidoglycan and can stain negative, positive or indeterminate; members of the Deinococcota stain positive but are diderms with a thick peptidoglycan.

+The cell wall's strength is enhanced by teichoic acids, glycopolymeric substances embedded within the peptidoglycan.
+Teichoic acids play multiple roles, such as generating the cell's net negative charge, contributing to cell wall rigidity and shape maintenance, and aiding in cell division and resistance to various stressors, including heat and salt.
+Despite the density of the peptidoglycan layer, it remains relatively porous, allowing most substances to permeate.
+For larger nutrients, Gram-positive bacteria utilize exoenzymes, secreted extracellularly to break down macromolecules outside the cell.

 Historically, the gram-positive forms made up the phylum Firmicutes, a name now used for the largest group.
 It includes many well-known genera such as Lactobacillus, Bacillus, Listeria, Staphylococcus, Streptococcus, Enterococcus, and Clostridium.
 It has also been expanded to include the Mollicutes, bacteria such as Mycoplasma and Thermoplasma that lack cell walls and so cannot be Gram-stained, but are derived from such forms.

 Some bacteria have cell walls which are particularly adept at retaining stains.
 These will appear positive by Gram stain even though they are not closely related to other gram-positive bacteria.
 These are called acid-fast bacteria, and can only be differentiated from other gram-positive bacteria by special staining procedures.

 Gram-negative bacteria

 Gram-negative bacteria generally possess a thin layer of peptidoglycan between two membranes (diderm).
-Lipopolysaccharide (LPS) is the most abundant antigen on the cell surface of most Gram-negative bacteria, contributing up to 80% of the outer membrane of E. coli and Salmonella.
+Lipopolysaccharide (LPS) is the most abundant antigen on the cell surface of most gram-negative bacteria, contributing up to 80% of the outer membrane of E. coli and Salmonella.
+These LPS molecules, consisting of the O-antigen or O-polysaccharide, core polysaccharide, and lipid A, serve multiple functions including contributing to the cell's negative charge and protecting against certain chemicals.
+LPS's role is critical in host-pathogen interactions, with the O-antigen eliciting an immune response and lipid A acting as an endotoxin.

+Additionally, the outer membrane acts as a selective barrier, regulated by porins, transmembrane proteins forming pores that allow specific molecules to pass.
+The space between the cell membrane and the outer membrane, known as the periplasm, contains periplasmic enzymes for nutrient processing.
+A significant structural component linking the peptidoglycan layer and the outer membrane is Braun's lipoprotein, which provides additional stability and strength to the bacterial cell wall.

 Most bacterial phyla are gram-negative, including the cyanobacteria, green sulfur bacteria, and most Pseudomonadota (exceptions being some members of the Rickettsiales and the insect-endosymbionts of the Enterobacteriales).